 The study aims to answer two broad questions: (i) the different human touchpoints of digital financial services available in India for the poor and (ii) the key challenges and opportunities for financial service providers in building effective human touch that is both sustainable and successful in transitioning the lowerend customers from manual to digital modes of transaction.
 A supply-side assessment was conducted through interviews and field surveys with top management officials at financial entities, branch managers who deploy last mile agents, and last-mile agents themselves.
 To capture a representative sample, the study examined a range of financial service providers of savings, credit, and payments products to primarily lower-income households as well as the diverse channels of last-mile agents they use.

-Findings from the study suggest that “last mile consumers” in India are not yet ready to transition to digital financial platforms, primarily due to lack of awareness, low digital literacy, lack of access to smartphones and Internet, and infrastructure barriers.
-Agents play a critical role on behalf of financial service providers (FSPs), especially in facilitating transactions, who are otherwise unable to reach their last mile customers.
+Findings from the study suggest that “last-mile consumers” in India are not yet ready to transition to digital financial platforms, primarily due to lack of awareness, low digital literacy, lack of access to smartphones and the Internet, and infrastructure barriers.
+Agents play a critical role on behalf of financial service providers (FSPs), especially in facilitating transactions, who are otherwise unable to reach their last-mile customers.
 Agents also play an important role in transitioning customers to digital platforms by encouraging customers to gain knowledge and comfort with the uses and potential of digital finance platforms.
-Moreover, properly-trained and informed agents are more effective at educating customers, which is essential in helping them reap the benefits of a shift to digital platforms.
+Moreover, properly trained and informed agents are more effective at educating customers, which is essential in helping them reap the benefits of a shift to digital platforms.